m-joon-ixix/m-joon-ixix/README.md

 - 🔥 My major research interests are Knowledge-Aware LLMs and enhancing their controllability & robustness.
 - 🇺🇸 I'm an incoming exchange student at the [University of Washington](https://www.washington.edu/).
 - 🔎 You can look for more details about me, through my [website](https://m-joon-ixix.github.io/) or my [CV](https://m-joon-ixix.github.io/assets/files/minjoon-cv.pdf)!

+> I've uploaded most of my course assignment solutions on Github.
+Since most of the assignment problems are reused and thus my source code could be used in homework plagiarism, I've set them to private repositories.
+If needed, you are free to personally request access via email. 🙌